How to Write a Contract with Sample Contracts

 - How to write a contract for payment

 First things first, before even thinking about writing a contract you need to have a baseline from which to work.
 Talk through with your client what your expectations are.
 Ideally, capture this in a series of emails or messages as you can refer back to during contract writing (or later if needs be).

-Consideration two: Know how contract law will affect you
+Consideration 2: Know how contract law will affect you

 We’ve got a blog post which goes over in more detail some contract law so you can avoid some of the pitfalls.
 For example, are the parties entering into the contract legal entities?
 In the U.S. this means, amongst other things, you must be over 18, and not bankrupt to legally enter into a contract.

-Consideration three: Writing a contract – using a template
+Consideration 3: Writing a contract – using a template

 Considerations are the things that both parties agree to.
 So, for example, this could be the payment amount and terms.
 Payment, in particular, seems to be a sticking point in contracts, so it is best to get to get payment terms totally firmed up and very clearly set out.